Genetics, Genomics & Evolution

 Mathematical and experimental approaches to the genetics of natural populations, especially as they relate to evolution.
 Emphasis on theoretical population genetics.

-Size Limit: Probably 20 (Not required for GS students, but popular with Bio students)
+Capacity Limit: 20 (Not required for GS students, but popular with Bio students)

 GENOME 565 – Advanced Human Genetics